Michelangelo (Teenage Mutant Ninja Turtles): Archie Comics

-In the Archie Comics series, Michelangelo was initially presented very similarly to his 1987 cartoon portrayal — understandably, considering that the comic started as an adaption of the popular animated series.
+In the Archie Comics series, Michelangelo was initially presented very similarly to his 1987 cartoon portrayal — understandably, considering that the comic started as an adaptation of the popular animated series.
 As the series progressed, Archies "Michaelangelo" was presented as more mature than the cartoon version.
 This version developed also an interest in poetry.
 During a battle, he was temporarily blinded and later captured by the US military, whereupon he was interrogated and tortured.
 He was eventually rescued by his family and saved the life of the man who tortured him.

 One of his many skills in the Archie comics was the ability to communicate with animals.
 In a storyline set in the future, Michelangelo is shown to have become an artist whose main job is running an orphanage.

 IDW Comics

 Michelangelo like his brothers was reincarnated into a turtle after he was slain by Oroku Saki.
 He is also the youngest turtle as shown in his human form when he was the only baby among his brothers.
 He is more mature in this incarnation than others, but is still sociable, for example, bonding with the Mighty Mutanimals and with pizza boy Woody Dirkins.
 Unfortunately, Michelangelo's friendship with Woody waned, as shown in Teenage Mutant Ninja Turtles Issue 15, when Slash frightened Woody and he left a note for Michelangelo stating that he could not handle the troubles that followed them.
+However, their rift only lasted briefly before once more reuniting in issue 26.
 Michelangelo is good friends with all Mutanimals but can be unsure about Old Hob, remembering how Hob had been their enemy.
 Further, Michelangelo was occasionally anxious about them, showing some concern in Issue 68, in which Hob told the Turtles that Slash had been mind-controlled, taken out all the Mutanimals, and helped capture them for the Earth Protection Force, as well as in Issue 70, in which Michelangelo wondered whether Slash would be okay.
 Michelangelo is also the most sensitive turtle: e.g., in Issue 50 he couldn't handle Splinter accepting the leadership of the Foot Clan.
 In this incarnation, Michelangelo is romantically interested in Neutrino: Princess Trib instead of Kala based on the 1987 TV series.
 Michelangelo's kindness found him supporting Donatello's ideas for just about everything, as when Raphael introduced Donatello's tracking device (embedded in a shuriken) in the "Secret History of the Foot Clan".
 The after-effects of the war left Michelangelo distraught seeing that he was strict with Raphael when they were mourning Donnie's injuries.
 He also shows signs of intelligence when he decodes ancient Japanese text in the "Ashi no Himitsu" book that tells the secrets of the Foot Clan.
 Furthermore, he was not afraid to confront Splinter when he had taken the orphans with him to prevent them from training as Foot Ninja.
 Eventually, he convinced Splinter to listen to him and won their debate.
 Nonetheless, Michelangelo is still as fun-loving a turtle as in other bodacious versions of himself.